reymon359/how-to-live/advices/Create your own opinion of things/index.md

 ## Resources and credits

-- Chapter 3 You Don’t Need Their Approval from Your Erroneous Zones.
-Wayne Dyer - 1976
+There are some interesting chapters about others' opinions and exploring the unknown in the book: Your Erroneous Zones from Wayne Dyer.

 ## Related advices